ebryn/ember-model/README.md

 `store.modelFor(<String>)` - returns a model class from type string.
 Does a `container.lookupFactory(model:<type>)`

-`store.adapterFor(<String>)` - returns an adapter class from the type string.
-Will look for an adapter in the following order:

-1. Return the adpater defined on the model class.
-2. Return the adapter resolved from `container.lookupFactory(adapter:<type>)`
-3. Return the adapter resolved from  `container.lookupFactory(adapter:application)`
-4. Finally return a RESTAdapter if not adapter is defined

 `store.createRecord(<String>)` - create a new record of string type passed in - (`'post'` for example)

 `store.find()` - find all records, returns a promise